Dimensionscape/AS3-Blurhash/README.md

 addChild(new Bitmap(placeHolderBitmapData));
 ```

-Credit to Leonidas for motivating me to writing this decoder.
+Credit to Leonidas for motivating me to writing this small blurhash decoder in as3.

+Enjoy!